 If the company can successfully predict, which customers are most likely to leave, it can target them with a retention-focused campaign.
 Contrary to targeting all the customers with such a campaign, focusing on the customers that are most likely to leave leads to a reduction of the cost of the campaign.

 Churn prediction fits well with the framework of classification, as the variable that one would like to predict is binary (churn-no churn).
 However, not only such binary prediction is valuable for later retention campaign efforts.
-As noted by Wai-Ho Au, Chan, and Xin Yao (2003), equally important is that the machine learning model can predict the likelihood of the customer leaving.
+As noted by Wai-Ho et al. (2003), equally important is that the machine learning model can predict the likelihood of the customer leaving.
 After such prediction, the customers can be ranked from the most to the least likely to churn.

 This has two benefits.
 First, the company can decide what percentage of the customers to target in the retention campaign and is not bound by how many customers the model will predict as potential churners.
 Second, the company can decide how strong the targeting should be based on the likelihood to leave.
 For example, based on cost-benefit analysis of various targeting approaches, one could decide that for the top 10% of the “riskiest” customers the company should offer big discounts for the next purchase, while for the top 30% - only send an encouraging email.